valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-backend-libraries.md

 The following features were added:

-* **Added properties to portaal taak**
+* **Added properties to portaaltaak**

-  When a portaal taak is created through the portaaltaak plugin, the 'verloopdatum' and 'zaak' properties are included in the object.
+  When a portaaltaak is created through the portaaltaak plugin, the 'verloopdatum' and 'zaak' properties are included in the object.
   - The 'verloopdatum' property is calculated based on the configured 'verloopDurationInDays'
   - The 'zaak' property includes the full URL to the Zaak, if present